geeksam/ladds_graph/README.md

 (Note that backtracks effectively cost you two points, because the second time you ride down a street, its contribution from your score changes from +1 to -1!)

+# Real-World Results

+According to Katie,

+> Turn-out for the ride was split, [...] with a few game geek dads trying to optimize the problem and a lot of 7-to-9-year-olds exploring the notion of a random walk.

+As for the results:

+> Top score was 93, second best was 91, after that we were down in the 70s & below.

 # If you'd like to play with this

 Please do -- that's why I've put it on github.